 This course examines the role of the professional nurse as a provider of care, manager of care and member within the discipline of nursing in the maternal-newborn setting.
 Emphasis is placed on advanced theoretical knowledge required for clinical competence.
 Concepts of community health are introduced.
 Synthesis of critical thinking and the nursing process is applied in the promotion, maintenance, and restoration of health when caring for childbearing families and women across the reproductive life span.
-Prerequisites: ((NUR 173 and NUR 174 and NUR 175 and NUR 176 and NUR 177) or (NUR 199)) and NUR 178 and BIO 120 and BIO 121 and PSY 127 and MAT 119 and (Test score or ENG 121 or ENG 125).
+Prerequisite: NUR 173 and NUR 174 and NUR 175 and NUR 176 and NUR 177 or NUR 199; and BIO 120 and BIO 121 and ENG 121 and PSY 127 and MAT 119.